m0joonKim/FMinus_Interpreter/README.md

-# FMinus Interpreter
+# FMinus Interpreter [ CSE4050 Programming Language Prj3 ]

 The purpose of this project is to develop a interpreter for F Minus, a simplified dialect of F#.

-[ CSE4050 - Programming Language ] Project 3 (Sogang Univ.
-2024 Spring Semester)
+Sogang Univ.
+2024 Spring Semester